In association with

 Clearly a cascade effect is underway as key opinion formers in each European country embrace online and change the behavior of initially their firms and then the entire market.
 This new research - which includes collated data for actual spend and forecasts from IABs across Europe - reveals European online advertising spend comfortably broke €4.6bn in 2005 for the first time (a total of €4572m for the markets surveyed).
 With online advertising figures among the most accurate data sets in the digital networked economy, these figures can be used as a barometer for the much wider digital marketing industry.

 The market share of online vs other media is the most revealing way of seeing how the use of digital has advanced.
-Across Europe share varies from around 1% to just under 8%.
-The 2% threshold is taken as being the tipping point for becoming a mainstream media and 5% or more is taken as the threshold for the Digital Sophisticats.
+Across Europe share is rising, and the rate varies from around 1% to 7.8% in the most mature markets.

 In times of huge economic and technical change, knowledge becomes a critical success factor.
 We created the Digital Insight Reports to bring you insights from a particular part of this fast changing industry.